Fort Loudoun (Tennessee): Anglo-Cherokee War

 Relations between the Cherokee and the British began to decline in late 1758.
 During the Forbes Expedition, a group of Cherokee warriors, who had been tasked with fighting northern Indians who were allied with the French, scalped and killed one or more white settlers.
 They paraded the scalps before the British, deceptively claiming they belonged to their enemies in order to receive a promised bounty.
 Suspicious, the British soldiers disarmed Attakullakulla and other warriors, none of whom had been involved, and briefly detained them.
-Although Governor Fauquier of Virginia managed to placate Attakullakulla, some Cherokee warriors, still bitter over this treatment, raided Virginia's frontier settlements while returning to the Tennessee Valley.
+Although Virginia Lieutenant Governor Francis Fauquier managed to placate Attakullakulla, some Cherokee warriors, still bitter over this treatment, raided Virginia's frontier settlements while returning to the Tennessee Valley.
 In response, the settlers killed several Cherokee, and the situation quickly spiraled out of control.
 In April 1759, Moytoy of Citico led a raid into Virginia that killed several settlers.
 Both Demeré and Attakullakulla demanded the surrender of some of those responsible, but no Cherokee were given up.

 Fearing the situation would dissolve into open warfare, Governor Lyttelton placed an embargo on the sale of guns and ammunition to the Cherokee in August 1759.
 Several Cherokee, especially in Great Tellico and Citico, began turning to the French for weapons.
 In early September, a soldier from Fort Loudoun, an English merchant and British parkhorseman were killed and their scalps exchanged for French ammunition.

-After Demeré reported that the Cherokee were blocking roads into the Overhill country, Governor Lyttelton began making preparations to march against the Cherokee in October 1759.
+After Demeré reported that the Cherokee were blocking roads into the Overhill country, Lyttelton began making preparations to march against the Cherokee in October 1759.
 At this time, a Cherokee delegation led by Oconostota arrived in Charleston to sue for peace.
 Skeptical of their intentions, Lyttelton ordered them held prisoner (ostensibly for their protection).
 He departed for Fort Prince George with 1,700 troops and the Cherokee captives, arriving on December 9, 1759.
 Shortly after his arrival, he negotiated a peace treaty with Attakullakulla, freeing Oconostota and several other Cherokee captives.
 He promised to release the remaining captives when the Cherokee who had killed white settlers were turned over.

 Oconostota and Attakullakulla returned to Fort Prince George in February 1760 to demand the release of the remaining hostages, but Richard Coytmore (who had replaced Lachlan McIntosh as commander of Fort Prince George's garrison) refused.
-On February 16, Oconostota requested a meeting with Coytmore.
+On February 16 Oconostota requested a meeting with Coytmore.
 When Coytmore arrived at the meeting outside the fort, he was mortally wounded in an ambush orchestrated by Oconostota.
-The new commander ordered the hostages to be moved, which resulted in the panicked garrison killing them when a confrontation developed.
+The new commander ordered the hostages moved, which resulted in the panicked garrison killing them when a confrontation developed.